-The White House initiative paid some attention to both privacy and security.
-For example, White House documents outline privacy and security policies and principles.
+The Obama White House initiative paid some attention to both privacy and security.
+For example, two key White House documents outline the privacy and security policies and principles.
 While many of the principles acknowledge the need to address privacy, the principles are quite general and lack important legal and administrative details.
-The principles appear to be voluntary and may not create any enforceable legal rights.
+The principles appear to be voluntary, are changeable at will, and may not create any enforceable legal rights.